Integrations

 - Building a CRM yourself.
 The sector has perfectly good CRMs; building from scratch is a poor use of donor money.

 - Trying to consolidate to one tool that does everything.
-The vendor that promises this is the one that does each piece worst.
+The vendors that promise this rarely match the specialists on any individual piece.

 - Letting the bookkeeper’s preferences drive the CRM choice.
 Xero/MYOB is the integration target, not the centre of the stack.